Three-Peppers-Gaming/.github/profile/README.md

 ## Welcome
 Three Peppers Gaming is a simple gaming team that likes a variety of games and game types.
 This GitHub presence is to host source code for free games publised to the Microsoft Store.

-## Games
+## Published Games
-Currently we have a single game
-* Adventure House.
+* Adventure House - Simple text adventure.
+Excape or Die!

-More coming soon:
+More text games coming soon:
 * BlackJack
 * CoinPanic
 * Impossible Tic-Tac-Toe